-Cornelia Ritz Bossicard, 1972, Swiss citizen

-Swiss Certified Accountant, Certified Public Accountant (CPA), Master of Science in Business Administration, HEC Lausanne.

-Previous activities: Audit Director at PricewaterhouseCoopers AG, Zurich and Lausanne and at PricewaterhouseCoopers LLP, San Jose (USA).

-Current activities: Member of the Board of Directors of Wolseley Finance (Switzerland) AG.
+Cornelia Ritz Bossicard, 1972, Swiss citizen Swiss Certified Accountant, Certified Public Accountant (CPA), Master of Science in Business Administration, HEC Lausanne.
+Previous activities: Audit Director at PricewaterhouseCoopers AG, Zurich and Lausanne and at PricewaterhouseCoopers LLP, San Jose (USA).Current activities: Member of the Board of Directors of Wolseley Finance (Switzerland) AG, Managing Partner and member of the board of 2bridge AG.

 With the exception of Rolando Benedick, who held the position of CEO from May 2012 until February 2014, no members of the Board of Directors had any operational management duties within the Valora Group.

-The following Board members maintain respectively maintained business relationships with the Valora Group: Following the acquisition of the Division Ditsch/Brezelkönig Ernst Peter Ditsch concluded a consultancy agreement with Valora for a period commencing on November 1, 2012 and ending no later than October 31, 2014.
-His annual remuneration under this agreement amounted to EUR 400 thousand.
-Under a non-compete agreement applicable after the conclusion of this contract Ernst Peter Ditsch received compensation totalling EUR 200 thousand, payable in monthly instalments over a period ending no later than October 31, 2015.
+Board changes

+Rolando Benedick will not stand for re-election at the 2017 Ordinary General Meeting, thus relinquishing his position as Chairman of the Board.
+The Board will recommend that Franz Julen be elected as its new Chairman.
+The election of Michael Kliger as a new Board member will also be recommended.